What Does Tubeless Ready Means?

 Tubeless Ready

 Some brands also label their tires as Tubeless, but they’re Tubeless Ready.
 The easiest way to determine is to check their website for any mention of tire sealant.
-If a sealant is needed, the tire is Tubeless Ready and not Tubeless.

 For Tubeless Ready tires to work, they’ll need sealant, rim tape, and a tubeless valve.

-The Tubeless Ready tires are heavier than its clincher siblings, generally around 10 to 20% more.
+The Tubeless Ready tires are heavier than their clincher siblings, generally around 10 to 20% more.
 They can work with an inner tube, but that would defeat the purpose as you’re getting penalized on weight with a heavier tire and inner tube.

 Examples of Tubeless Ready tires